skywind3000/markpress/README.md

 ### Python-markdown

-MarkPress ships with light-weight markdown parser called [markdown2](https://github.com/trentm/python-markdown2).
+MarkPress ships with a light-weight markdown parser called [markdown2](https://github.com/trentm/python-markdown2).
 Most of time it works just fine.

 But you can still change it to a much powerful one: [python-markdown](https://github.com/Python-Markdown/markdown).
 To setup this, add `engine=markdown` option in the `default` section of your `config.ini`: